 Abstract Submission is now closed.

-Authors will be advised of the outcome on 26th April.
+Authors advised of the outcome on 26th April.

 What is the aim of the Symposium?